Unveiling and quantifying the topology-dependent pre-melting of nanoparticles: Results

-Melting intervals, denoted as \([T_{80} ; T_c ; T_{20}]\), are plotted for all nanoparticles in Fig.~\ref{fgr:melting_interval}.
-The widths of these intervals remain relatively constant with nanoparticle size, about 320 and 360 K for $\{0001\}$ and $\{01\bar{1}1\}$, respectively.
-Similarly, the difference between the characteristic temperatures remains constant irrespective of the nanoparticle size, with a value of 205 K.

-Fig.~\ref{fgr:melting_interval} clearly demonstrates that the smallest nanoparticle of 587 atoms melts once its $\{0001\}$ facets are entirely melted, since \(T_c\approx T_{20}\).
-For larger nanoparticles, we have already shown that global melting is observed once \RA{the percentage of the outliers reaches $\tau_c$}, thus \EW{involving }not only surface atoms (see Fig. \ref{fgr:just_before_melting} and the fact that \(T_c > T_{20}\)).
-Therefore, the global melting of hcp Co nanoparticles exhibits two different behaviors, depending on their size: \begin{itemize} \item For the smallest ones, the $\{0001\}$ facets provide additional stability to the entire nanoparticle, and global melting can occur only if these facets are melted. \item \RA{For the larger ones, in line with Couchman and Jesser's model \cite{Couchman-Jesser}, a thin liquid layer forms before global melting, which becomes thicker with the nanoparticle size.} \end{itemize}

-We also show that the Gibbs-Thomson relation holds in two dimensions by using the characteristic temperatures (\(T_c\)) and the inverted square root of the number of facet atoms (\(n_{(hkil)}^{-1/2}\)) (value at 0~K) instead of the total number of atoms in a nanoparticle.
-Corresponding linear regressions are presented in Fig.~\ref{fgr:GT2D}.
-For infinite surfaces, this approach predicts melting temperatures $T_{c,\infty}$ of 1065 and 1371 K for \((01\bar{1}1)\) and $\{0001\}$ surfaces, respectively.
+We find that the characteristic temperature $T_c$ scales with $n^{-1/2}$, which we demonstrate to emerge from the Gibbs-Thomson effect in the next section.
+The corresponding linear regressions are presented in Fig.~\ref{fgr:GT2D}.
+For infinite surfaces, this approach predicts melting temperatures $T_{c,\infty}$ of 1086 and 1252 K for \((01\bar{1}1)\) and $(0001)$ surfaces, respectively.
 However, it is important to note that facet melting in nanoparticles is induced by edges and vertices.
 Consequently, the melting temperature of a perfect infinite surface should be higher than these values.